not-na/roum-docs/protospec/packets/packet_match_synchronise_time.rst

 .. roum:packet:: roum:match.synchronise.time

-This packet is used to synchronise the clientside and serverside :term:`game ticks`\ .
+This packet is used to synchronise the clientside and serverside :term:`game ticks <game tick>`\ .

 +-----------------------+--------------------------------------------+
 |Internal Name          |:roum:packet:`roum:match.synchronise.time`  |